 What Manufacturers Could Expect From Enactment Of The DPA

-Although the federal government United States has the authority to order the industry in times of need, it has been a long time since the DPA has been used for public health purposes.
+Although the U.S. federal government has the authority to order the industry in times of need, it has been a long time since the DPA has been used for public health purposes.
 According to a former Pentagon official and National Security Council staffer from previous administrations, there are steps that may take place before contract orders are sent to manufacturers:

 - The federal government assesses each of the 50 states to determine the locations that need supplies